risharma101/risharma101.github.io/README.md

 # Personal Portfolio

+### A personal portfolio of my projects and skills built with TypeScript and React.js
+(published at rishabhsharma.xyz)

 To view Web Page:
 - Run `npm install` on both the backend repository (csco api) and the front end (csco)
 - Then run `npm start` on both of them